stevenPlas/Javascript/README.md

 # Javascript
-This is my code for CPT_206
+This is all of my work, and projects for my Javascript class: CPT_206